KodeUniverse/CS-385/README.md

 # CS-385
-Coursework for CS-385 Algorithms at Stevens Institute of Technology
+Coursework in C++ for CS-385 Algorithms at Stevens Institute of Technology